Kubernetes: ConfigMaps and Secrets

+The biggest difference between a Secret and a ConfigMap is that Secrets are specifically designed for containing secure and confidential data, although they are not encrypted at rest by default, and requires additional setup in order to fully secure the use of Secrets within the cluster.
+Secrets are often used to store confidential or sensitive data like certificates, credentials to work with image registries, passwords, and ssh keys.

 Labels and selectors

-Kubernetes enables clients (users or internal components) to attach keys called "labels" to any API object in the system, such as pods and nodes.
-Correspondingly, "label selectors" are queries against labels that resolve to matching objects.
+Kubernetes enables clients (users or internal components) to attach keys called labels to any API object in the system, such as pods and nodes.
+Correspondingly, label selectors are queries against labels that resolve to matching objects.
 When a service is defined, one can define the label selectors that will be used by the service router/load balancer to select the pod instances that the traffic will be routed to.
-Thus, simply changing the labels of the pods or changing the label selectors on the service can be used to control which pods get traffic and which don't, which can be used to support various deployment patterns like blue-green deployments or A-B testing.
+Thus, simply changing the labels of the pods or changing the label selectors on the service can be used to control which pods get traffic and which don't, which can be used to support various deployment patterns like blue–green deployments or A/B testing.
 This capability to dynamically control how services utilize implementing resources provides a loose coupling within the infrastructure.

 For example, if an application's pods have labels for a system tier (with values such as frontend, backend, for example) and a release_track (with values such as canary, production, for example), then an operation on all of backend and canary nodes can use a label selector, such as: